Finance Unit Frequently Asked Questions

-The court accepts payments made by cash, checks, money orders, cashiers checks, and credit and debit cards at the front counter (Visa, MasterCard, American Express and Discover).
-Pay.gov payments through CM/ECF are accepted for new case filing, appeals, attorney admissions, pro hac vice, and audio recording fees.
+The court accepts payments made by cash, check, money order, cashiers check, debit card, and credit card (Visa, MasterCard, American Express, and Discover) at the intake counter.
+Pay.gov payments through CM/ECF are accepted for new case filings, appeals, attorney admissions, pro hac vice applications, and audio recording fees.

 Wire deposits are only accepted for large registry, restitution and fine payments.
 Please call the Finance Unit at 415-522-4621 or email at CAND_Finance@cand.uscourts.gov for wire instructions.
 A court order for payment of funds to the court is required before wire instructions are provided.

 Please make checks payable to “Clerk, U.S. District Court.”
 Write your case number and any other reference number or information on your check so that we can properly apply your payment.
 Make sure that you have entered all the required information (correct payee name, amount, date, your signature, all corrections initialed, etc.) on your check before mailing to our office to avoid having your check returned to you.